EndPointCorp/end-point-blog/2017/01/18/using-awk-to-beautify-grep-searches.html.md

 - screen scraping tools
 - ... many more ...

 In this blog post I’d like to tackle the problem from yet another perspective.
-Instead of resolving to “new and cool” libraries and languages (grep implemented in X language) — I’d like to use what’s out there already in terms of tooling to build a nice search-in-files tool for myself.
+Instead of resolving to “new and cool” libraries and languages (grep implemented in X language)—​I’d like to use what’s out there already in terms of tooling to build a nice search-in-files tool for myself.

 ### Search in files tools